13 New Year’s Eve Foods to Eat for Good Luck

 In Japan, toshikoshi soba is the traditional New Year’s food of choice.
 The length of the soup’s soba is said to symbolize a long life, while the buckwheat flour the noodles are made of brings resiliency.
 Part of the tradition is slurping these noodles since the luck from this New Year’s Eve food runs out if you break or chew the noodle.
 Blue traffic lights and sweet potato Kit Kats are some of the weird things you could probably find in Japan.

 Make sure to add grapes to your New Year’s food and cheese platter this year.
 On New Year’s Eve, Spaniards pop a grape for each stroke of midnight, with each representing a page of the calendar ahead.
 If one is bitter, watch out for that month!
-Here are healthy holiday appetizers your guests will rave about.
+Learn what 2021 has in store for you based on your Chinese zodiac sign.

 Pigs are a lucky New Year’s Eve food because they move forward when they eat.
 They are also rotund, symbolizing a fat wallet ahead.
 And the meat itself is fattier than other cuts of meat, making this New Year’s Eve food both tasty and a symbol of prosperity.
-Make sure you don’t make this mistake when cooking pork.
+Here’s where to find one of the best New Year’s Eve celebrations around the world.

 Ring-shaped cakes—sometimes with trinkets baked inside—are a symbol of coming full circle, making them a perfect New Year’s food.
 This tradition stems from the Greeks who make a traditional Vasilopita for New Year’s Eve food with a hidden coin baked inside.
 If you get the piece with the coin you’ll have good luck for a year.
 Check out these things you never knew about the holiday season.